apiel/zicBox/NOTE.md

 - TODO getData and data, instead to use enum, use struct array
 - IDEA data function instead to call it using an index, maybe we could get a pointer to the data function!
+- TODO data id, do something if the ID does not exist... and maybe not rely at all on numeric id anymore!

 - TODO should we merge sequencer and serializeTrack?